lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-The shadow vertex shader, `shadow_vertex.glsl`, just needs to be update to se the per-instance data:
+The shadow vertex shader, `shadow_vertex.glsl`, just needs to be updated to use the per-instance data:
 ```glsl
 ...
 // Instanced attributes